People whose health is already poor or deteriorating are at risk of acute health crises and/or dying from underlying conditions.

--Place of care if person is more unwell or likely to be dying
+-Place of care if the person is more unwell or likely to be dying

 -Specific plans for sudden illness, complications, infection (including COVID-19); end-of-life care plan if dying.

--Talk about cardiopulmonary resuscitation (CPR) outcomes if it would not work or leave the person in much poorer health.
+-Talk about cardiopulmonary resuscitation (CPR) outcomes if CPR would not work or leave the person in much poorer health.

 -Review medications; plan for anticipatory/ emergency medicines, if appropriate.